Active Record Migrations

 Sometimes we see the method name is

-in the migration file.class AddPartNumberToProducts < ActiveRecord::Migration[7.0] def change end end
+upanddownand sometimes we see the method name ischangein the migration file.class AddPartNumberToProducts < ActiveRecord::Migration[7.0] def change end end1

 2